ClusterHQ/flocker/docs/labs/docker-plugin.rst

 This currently depends on the `experimental build of Docker <https://github.com/docker/docker/blob/master/experimental/>`_.

+.. _labs-architecture-note:

 .. note::
     Note that you should *either* use the Flocker Docker plugin to associate containers with volumes (we call this the "integration" architecture), or you should use the Flocker containers API (``flocker-deploy`` ), but not both.

     They are distinct architectures - the integration route allows Docker to control Flocker via its dataset API.
-This allows Flocker to be used in conjunction with other ecosystem tools like `Swarm <labs-compose>` and `Compose <labs-compose>`, which is more experimental than ``flocker-deploy`` and the Flocker containers API, but we strongly believe that the integration route is the future.
+This allows Flocker to be used in conjunction with other ecosystem tools like :ref:`Docker Swarm <labs-swarm>` and :ref:`Docker Compose <labs-compose>`, which is more experimental than ``flocker-deploy`` and the Flocker containers API.
+    We strongly believe that the integration route is the future.

 How it works
 ============